-Once upon a time, people used to talk about "bulge bracket investment banks," a term that loosely meant top US banks like Goldman Sachs, Morgan Stanley J.P.
-Morgan and (then) Merrill Lynch.
-The bulge bracket passed with the 2008 financial crisis, and since then it's become more common to talk in terms of banks that are tier one, tier two, or tier three - but which is which?
-Today's release from research firm Coalition offers an insight.
-Things are not what they used to be.
+Once upon a time, people used to talk about "bulge bracket investment banks."
+Now it's more normal to talk terms of banks that are tier one, tier two, or tier three - but which is which?
+And do you work for a top tier bank or something more diminutive?
+Today's release from research firm Coalition answers all these questions and more.

-If we take tier one investment banks to mean banks which are global leaders in most product categories (rather than just banks with a nebulous sense of prestige attached), there aren't many of them.
-As the Coalition chart below shows, there's only really one in fact: J.P.
-Morgan.
-J.P.
-Morgan ranks first or second globally across all product areas (credit and municipal finance excepted).
+If we take tier one investment banks to mean banks which are global leaders in most product categories, there aren't many.
+As the Coalition chart below shows, there's actually only one: JPMorgan.
+JPM ranks first or second globally across all product areas (municipal finance excepted).
 As the regional charts at the bottom of the page show, J.P.
-Morgan is also strong across markets in the U.S., Europe and EMEA.
+Morgan is also strong across markets in the U.S., Europe and APAC.

-Beyond the first and second tiers things get more complicated.
+Beyond the first and second tiers things get a bit more complicated.
 Just because a bank's not top ranked globally, it doesn't mean it's not strong in its home market or a particular niche.
 BNP Paribas, for example, ranks outside the top 10 in the U.S, and APAC, but is comparatively strong in Europe.
-SocGen is a leading player in equity derivatives and futures and options trading, but is grounded in Europe and lacks a real presence elsewhere.
+SocGen is a top three player in equity derivatives and futures and options trading, but is grounded in Europe and lacks a real presence elsewhere.

 Using McKinsey's categorization, it's evident that many of the tier three banks occupy the category of, 'regionally focused banks strong in some product areas.'
 The same applies to Nomura in Asia and Wells Fargo and RBC in the Americas.